keycloak/keycloak-benchmark/README.md

 These are the available test scenarios:

-* `keycloak.scenarion.authentication.AuthorizationCode`: Authorization Code Grant Type
+* `keycloak.scenario.authentication.AuthorizationCode`: Authorization Code Grant Type
-* `keycloak.scenarion.authentication.LoginUserPassword`: Browser Login (only Authorization Endpoint)
+* `keycloak.scenario.authentication.LoginUserPassword`: Browser Login (only Authorization Endpoint.
+After username+password login, there is no exchange of OAuth2 "code" for the tokens)
-* `keycloak.scenarion.authentication.ClientSecret`: Client Secret (Client Credentials Grant)
+* `keycloak.scenario.authentication.ClientSecret`: Client Secret (Client Credentials Grant)